hpgurjar08/HackRush-26/checkpoint1_writeup.md

 - where it deviates
 - why pre-training may not be fully accurate for this specific benchmark

-## 8. Suggested Figures and Tables for the Checkpoint

-### Table 1

-Reference and predicted lattice constants of Si and Ge

-### Table 2

-Energy error metrics and force error metrics for pre-trained MACE

-### Figure 1

-Energy parity plot: reference vs MACE

-### Figure 2

-Force-component parity plot: reference vs MACE

-### Figure 3

-Energy versus lattice constant or energy versus volume curve for Si and Ge

-## 9. Key Technical Points to Mention in the Report
+## 10. Key Technical Points to Mention in the Report

 1. Tersoff and ReaxFF are usually benchmarked using published parameter files, not retrained in a short checkpoint workflow.
 2. MLIPs such as MACE and DeepMD learn the energy surface from data and return forces from energy gradients.